jessamynsmith/eggtimer-server/README.md

     git clone https://github.com/<username>/eggtimer-server.git

 Create a virtualenv using Python 3 and install dependencies.
-I recommend getting python3 via homebrew as well, then installing [virtualenv](https://virtualenv.pypa.io/en/latest/installation.html) and [virtualenvwrapper](https://virtualenvwrapper.readthedocs.org/en/latest/install.html#basic-installation) to that python.
+I recommend getting python3 using a package manager (homebrew on OSX), then installing [virtualenv](https://virtualenv.pypa.io/en/latest/installation.html) and [virtualenvwrapper](https://virtualenvwrapper.readthedocs.org/en/latest/install.html#basic-installation) to that python.
 NOTE!
 You must change 'path/to/python3' to be the actual path to python3 on your system.

     mkvirtualenv eggtimer --python=/path/to/python3